-Neurosurgery 2018 is the leading meeting dedicated to Neurosurgeons and Neurology researchers with the theme “Shed the shackles of delusions on Neurosurgery & Neurology”
+Neurosurgery 2018 is the leading meeting dedicated to Neurosurgeons and Neurology researchers with the theme - “Unravel the intriguing conception on neurology and neurosurgery”.

-Goal of Neurosurgery 2018 is to deliver an outstanding program for exchange of ideas and authoritative views by leading scientists which covers the entire spectrum of research in neurological disorders and neurosurgery and share the cross-cultural experiences of various treatment procedures.
+The main aim of Neurosurgery 2018 is to give voice to an outstanding program for discourse and authoritative views by leading scientists which covers the entire spectrum of research in neurological disorders and neurosurgery thereby sharing the cross-cultural experiences of various treatment procedures.

-Neurosurgery 2018 is an annual meeting of Neurosurgeons as well as Neurology committees to discuss the future of the Neurosurgery and Neurological disorders in terms of collaboration, structures and organizational development and advances of Neurology and Neurosurgery.
+Neurosurgery 2018 happens to be an annual meeting of Neurosurgeons as well as Neurology committees to explore the future of the Neurosurgery and Neurological disorders in terms of collaboration, structures and organizational development and advances of Neurology and Neurosurgery.

 Why to attend?

-24th International Conference on Neurology and Neurosurgery is a unique forum to bring together worldwide distinguished academics in the field of Neuroscience, Neurology and Neurosurgery, Brain researchers, public health professionals, scientists, academic scientists, industry researchers, scholars to exchange about state of the art research and technologies.
-The Conference will feature many exciting academic programs including multiple panels, workshops, affinity group lunches, paper presentations, and scientific sessions by reputed neurologists and neurosurgeons from all over the country.
+24th International Conference on Neurology and Neurosurgery is a distinctive platform to bring together global distinguished academics in the field of Neuroscience, Neurology and Neurosurgery, Brain researchers, public health professionals, scientists, academic scientists, industry researchers, scholars to exchange about state of the art research and technologies.
+The Conference will showcase many exciting academic programs including multiple panels, workshops, affinity group lunches, paper presentations, and scientific sessions by reputed neurologists and neurosurgeons from all over the country.

 Neurosurgery 2018 Highlights includes:

 Earn up to 21 CME Credits

 One on One Meeting with Eminent Speakers from 40 Countries